anthony-callender/anthony-callender/README.md

 [![Gmail Badge](https://img.shields.io/badge/-tonycallenderfx@gmail.com-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:tonycallenderfx@gmail.com)](mailto:tonycallenderfx@gmail.com)
 [![Connect on LinkedIn](https://img.shields.io/badge/Connect%20on-LinkedIn-blue.svg)](https://www.linkedin.com/in/anthony-callender-4492bb2a1/) [![Visit GitHub Profile](https://img.shields.io/badge/Visit%20GitHub-Profile-black?style=for-the-badge&logo=github)](https://github.com/anthony-callender) <p align='left'>Passionate data scientist | ML, stats, Python, SQL | Led 13+ analytics projects showcasing technical expertise.

+Hey there, I'm Anthony Callender, a dedicated Data Scientist with a focus on Business Analytics and Machine Learning.
+Across more than 13 technical projects, I've honed my skills in Optimization, Time Series Analysis, Forecasting, and crafting predictive ML models using Python, SQL, ML, and DL techniques.

+My passion lies in the intersection of data and finance.
+Currently, I'm engrossed in constructing a minimum viable trading bot that forecasts institutional price movements—an exciting venture in the finance domain.

+While my professional journey includes over a year of freelance web development work with one brand and two companies using WordPress, my collaboration with a graphic designer in these projects enriched my problem-solving, communication, and critical thinking abilities, crucial skills in any business context.

+My educational background includes graduating from TripleTen's rigorous 10-month Data Science program in November 2022, where I obtained a comprehensive certificate in Data Science, diving deep into advanced analytical techniques.

+I'm excited to apply my expertise in data-driven decision-making to the dynamic world of finance.
+Feel free to explore my repositories to delve deeper into my projects and endeavors!

+Some facts about me:

 🌟 Data science enthusiast passionate about AI's potential in finance.

-🚀 Currently, I'm crafting a data-driven web app to empower retail investors using OpenAI's API—a custom GPT model focusing on retail market data, offering real-time analytics & insights.
+🚀 Passionate about Philosophy, Science, and Theology

 📈 I'm exploring quantitative finance, diving deep into time-series analysis & ML for stock market prediction.

-🤝 Seeking collaboration in quant finance & financial data science projects.
+🏃‍♀️ Love fitness and starting my calisthenics journey

+🎯 My goals for 2024: landing my dream job in data

+🤝 Seeking networking opportunities.

-💬 Let's chat about AI, finance, or collaboration!
+💬 Let's chat about AI, finance, business or collaboration!
 Reach out via tonycallenderfx@gmail.com or connect on LinkedIn.</p>
 ## Some of my Github Stats
 <p align=left> <img src=https://komarev.com/ghpvc/?username=anthony-callender alt=anthony-callender /> </p>